-In North Africa, lowtemperature waters for direct use have been utilized successfully in Tunisia where hot water intended for irrigation is cooled down in greenhouses thus allowing production of quality products, such as cucumbers and melons, mainly for export to Europe (Figure 5).
-In 2008, the total area heated geothermal in greenhouses in Tunisia reached 147 ha, making it one of the largest producers in the world from geothermally heated greenhouses.
+In North Africa, low-temperature waters for direct use have been utilized successfully in Tunisia where hot water intended for irrigation is cooled down in greenhouses thus allowing production of quality products, such as cucumbers and melons, mainly for export to Europe (Figure 5).
+In 2010, the total area heated in geothermal green-houses in Tunisia had reached 194 ha, making it one of the largest producers in the world from geothermally heated greenhouses.
 Extensive use of geothermal water for bathing can be added to this as an important cultural habit with roots stretching back some thousands of years.
-Direct use of geothermal energy is also recorded for Algeria, and Morocco has been exploring for geothermal resources, but Tunisia provides the example for the other countries of North Africa to follow (Ben Mohamed and Said, 2008).
+Direct use of geothermal energy is also recorded for Algeria, and Morocco has been exploring for geothermal resources, but Tunisia provides the example for the other countries of North Africa to follow (Ben Mohamed, 2010).